rlucioni/cs171-hw2-lucioni-renzo/README.md

 ### Graph Layouts and Visual Encoding

 We provided you with several *basic* graph visualization functions in the file [simple_graph.html](simple_graph.html).
 One of them is a basic force directed layout, generated from a graph constructed with random nodes and link connections.
-Such a layout is essentially a physics simulation, and node position is determined by iteratively trying to satisfy specified parameters (eg. gravity, friction, etc.).
+Such a layout is essentially a physics simulation, and node position is determined by iteratively trying to satisfy specified parameters (e.g., gravity, friction, etc.).
 See [some examples](https://github.com/mbostock/d3/wiki/Force-Layout).

 <table>
 <tr>